subjectiverealityy/talenvo-week-1/docs/readme1.md

 4. **Transparent Tradeoffs** — Last-write-wins documented, dnd-kit analysis published, tech debt listed
 5. **Scalability by Design** — Each Stage 2 feature added without rewriting foundation

-These decisions enable the system to scale from Stage 1 (basic CRUD) to Stage 2 (real-time collaboration) to Stage 3 (10,000 users) with clear upgrade paths, not rewrites.
+These decisions enable the system to scale from Stage 1 (basic CRUD) to Stage 2 (real-time collaboration) and beyond (10,000 users) with clear upgrade paths, not rewrites.

 ---